Asif-Qureshi-16/Food_App_MERN/README.md

     <li>Open your browser and go to <code>http://localhost:3000</code>.</li>
 </ol>

-## Usage
-- Visit the home page to register or log in.
-- After logging in, you can create new posts, edit existing posts, and manage likes.

 ## Contributing
 Feel free to fork the repository and submit pull requests.
 If you find any issues, please report them.